Pain Research Fund FAQs

-Everyone's support is welcome.
+You do not have to be a member to donate.
+Everyone's support is welcome!
 Donors large and small can contribute to the APS Pain Research Fund via the website.
+(You will need to create an online account or sign into an existing account to complete the transaction.)
 The need is huge, but you can make a difference no matter how much you give!

-Funders interested in underwriting specific areas of pain research may work directly with APS leaders to develop targeted grant programs, including defining their focus on basic science, translational research or clinical applications, such as clinical practice guidelines.
-Please contact Catherine Underwood, CEO, at 847.375.4874 for more information.
+Funders interested in underwriting specific areas of pain research may work directly with APS leaders to develop targeted grant programs, including defining their focus.
+Please contact Carly Reisner, COO, at 847.375.6332 for more information.